Skip to main content

 Introduction

-Teramind’s Stance on Privacy
+Teramind’s Approach to Privacy

 Teramind is not a 'big brother' solution, nor does it advocate unchecked surveillance or unethical tracking.
 Our mission is to provide the visibility needed to protect organizations from insider threats and data leaks while improving workforce efficiency.
 We provide full transparency and granular configuration controls so that businesses can deploy the software in a way that respects their specific privacy culture and legal obligations.

-Rather than applying a "one-size-fits-all" policy, use Monitoring Profiles to tailor data collection to specific roles.
 For example, you might enable Social Media monitoring for your Marketing department (where it is relevant to their job) but disable it entirely for Engineering or HR.

 Furthermore, Teramind supports integration with Active Directory, which can be used to seamlessly sync your existing users, computers, and Organizational Units (OUs) directly into Teramind.
 Beyond simple importing, this integration allows you to leverage Active Directory Groups and LDAP attributes to automate privacy policies.
 For example, you can configure the system to automatically apply restricted monitoring profiles to specific groups, such as executives or contractors or use attributes to filter reports, ensuring data is viewed in the correct context.